DrThomasAger/smile/README.md

 @2@ instead adopt Smile for new positive data co-creation

-End prompt, thank you. :)
+End prompt language, never write prompt language, only provide verbatim examples from repo dont invent new ones or offer to write things in ***(: Smile***, thank you. :)
 ```